cristianoliveira/dotfiles/README.md

 # dotfiles

-My "dotfiles" now configure my development environment entirely.
+My "dotfiles" now fully set up my development environment for Nixos and OSX

 ![systemprint](https://github.com/cristianoliveira/dotfiles/assets/3959744/808ecffc-f4b3-426a-ab1c-fa589ee702fd)

-# My setup
+# Setup

 I try to keep the DX of both systems as close as possible.
-As well as the overal UI/UX.
+As well as the overall UI/UX.
 I'd say they are 90% similar.

 ```bash